Implicit regularization for deep neural networks driven by an Ornstein-Uhlenbeck like process: Introduction

 There has been much recent interest in characterizing which aspects of deep learning are associated with robust performance.
 We largely restrict our discussion to those works with provable results, though the flavor of those results is rather different in each case.

 An influential paper providing a rigorous example of how gradient descent can be effective despite more trainable parameters than training examples is the work of Li et al. on matrix sensing~\cite{li2017algorithmic}.
 In their setting (which is closely related to 2-layer neural networks with 1 out of the 2 layers of weights being trainable), they optimize the coefficients of an $n\times n$ matrix, subject to training data that is consistent with a low-rank matrix.
 What they show is that, for sufficiently small initial data, the coefficients essentially stay within the space of (approximately) low-rank matrices.
 And thus, while the number of trainable parameters is large ($n\times n$), gradient descent can effectively only access a space of dimension $k\times n$, where $k\ll n$ is the rank of the training data.
-This paper marks a key example of provable ``algorithmic regularization'': the gradient descent algorithm leads to more felicitous optima than are typical given the parameterization of the model.
+This paper marks a key example of provable ``algorithmic regularization'': the gradient descent algorithm leads to more felicitous optima than are typical, given the parameterization of the model.
 A few high-level differences between these results and ours include: 1) their results show that the high number of parameters in their setting is essentially an illusion, behind which their model behaves essentially like a low-parameter model, while evolution in our model is a high-dimensional phenomenon; 2) their model is closely related to a neural network with one layer of trainable weights, while we cover much deeper networks, revealing and relying on a type of regularization that cannot occur with only one trainable layer.

-As in the above work of Li et al., another recent work that proceeds by showing that, when initialized to a parameter vector of small norm, the training dynamics of ``simple'' data converge to a simple hypothesis is the work~\cite{maennel2018gradient}.
+As in the above work of Li et al., ~\cite{maennel2018gradient} also proceeds by showing that, when initialized to a parameter vector of small norm, the training dynamics of ``simple'' data converge to a simple hypothesis.
 They empirically observe that the final function learned by a 2-layer ReLU network on 1-dimensional data, with parameters initialized to have small norm, is a piecewise linear interpolation.
 For the special case when the $n$ datapoints lie in a line, they prove that the resulting trained functions would have at most $2n+1$ changes in the derivative.